 Spirulina may literally be the single most nutritious food on the planet for how beneficial it is.

-Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective uperfood in existence.
+Spirulina is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective superfood in existence.

 Spirulina was consumed by the Aztecs back in the day, but became popular again when NASA proposed that it could be grown in space and used by astronauts.